 Adjust your TV's display settings

 New televisions are originally set to look best on the showroom floor.
 However, these bright display modes are often unnecessary for your home and use a considerable amount of energy.
-Depending on your type of TV and settings, adjusting your TV's display settings can reduce its power use by 5-20% without compromising picture quality.
+Adjusting your TV's display settings can significantly reduce its power use without compromising picture quality.

 Step by step: